-Librarian for Sociology, Anthropology, American Studies & Asian American Studies
+Librarian for Sociology, Anthropology, American Indian Studies, American Studies, Asian American Studies & Disability Studies

 Nancy Herther received her MLS from the University of Minnesota with a minor in Adult and Continuing Education.
 She came to the University in 1985 after working in the private sector as a research consultant, editor and writer.

 Nancy has published numerous articles and was book review editor for Computers in Libraries (Mecklermedia) in the 1980s.
 She collaborated on John Weeks's highly regarded Introduction to Library Research in Anthropology (Boulder: Westview Press, 1991, 1998).
 From 1986-1988, she was a columnist in the journals Online and Database.
 In 1986 she became the founding editor of Laserdisc Professional (later CD-ROM Professional).
 From the early 1990s to 2004 she coordinated the library column for the University's OIT Newsletter, as a method of outreach and education for the University of Minnesota community.
-Currently Nancy serves on the editorial boards for The Electronic Library (Emerald), and does occasional peer-review for a range of professional publications.
-She tries to keep links to her recent articles and news blogs on her UThink blog @ Information on a Stick
+Currently Nancy serves on the editorial board for The Electronic Library (Emerald), and does occasional peer-review for a range of professional publications and university presses.
+She serves on the advisory board for the University of Manchester Press and the ProQuest International Dissertations Advisory Board.
+She tries to keep links to her recent articles and news blogs on her Experts page.

 In 2010 she was presented the 2010 Outstanding Reviewer Award from Emerald for her work on The Electronic Library.